 Both harassing conduct and discrimination in the workplace are prohibited by the FEHA.
 But employees and employers are often confused about the difference between the two.

-Simply put, hostile work environment harassing occurs when someone in the workplace mistreats another person based on their gender, race, national origin, sexual orientation, disability, etc., in a way that falls outside the job description of the person committing the harassing.
+Simply put, hostile work environment harassment occurs when someone in the workplace mistreats another person based on their gender, race, national origin, sexual orientation, disability, etc., in a way that falls outside the job description of the person committing the harassing.

 In contrast, employment discrimination occurs when an employer or supervisor treats different employees differently on the basis of prohibited categories while performing acts that ARE part of the job description of the person committing discrimination.11